home, james

 Through it all, Kitty maintains a commitment to serve the cause of universal harmony by uniting musical languages.

-Kitty Brazelton is a professor at Bennington College in Vermont and lives in New York City’s East Village where her daughter attends high school.
+Kitty Brazelton is a professor at Bennington College in Vermont and lives in New York City’s East Village while her daughter is at college in Arkansas.